Stack Overflow Feed Widget for Website. No-code - Poper

 Live reputation, badges, and top answers

-Pulls from the Stack Exchange API v2.3 with endpoints for /users, /users/{ids}/answers, /users/{ids}/badges, and /users/{ids}/tags.
-Reputation, tag breakdown, gold/silver/bronze badge counts, and top-voted answers all flow into a single themable block that updates on its own.
+Pulls from the Stack Exchange API v2.3 with endpoints for /users, /users/{ids}/answers, and /users/{ids}/badges.
+Reputation, answer history, gold/silver/bronze badge counts, and top-voted answers all flow into a single themable block that updates on its own.
 No backend, no scraping, no late-night copy edits when you earn a new badge.

 Gold, silver, bronze badge strip